aidanaden/coinhall-research/juno-anaylsis-coinhall.md

   - No need to request for delegations, core team will screen the **entire** set 2 weeks prior to a new delegation round.
     - Delegation rounds are announced occurs every 6 months (check Discord/Telegram), next round on 1st July, evaluation occurs 2 weeks prior -- mid-June).
   - Prioritised based on a score in a delegation [criteria](https://docs.junonetwork.io/validators/official-delegations-handbook#official-delegation-criteria), giving high prio to development on chain (dapp/contract/tooling), active participation, and development of main codebase (those are the highest few in the list).
-  - `juno190g5j8aszqhvtg7cprmev8xcxs6csra7xnk3n3` seems to be the "foundation"'s wallet.
+  - `juno190g5j8aszqhvtg7cprmev8xcxs6csra7xnk3n3`[*](https://www.mintscan.io/juno/account/juno190g5j8aszqhvtg7cprmev8xcxs6csra7xnk3n3) seems to be the foundation's wallet.
     - Sampled from the top 125 validators, (1 to 15, followed by intervals of 10).
 Stated address has the 7th highest frequency at 16 and has a high value (>12M JUNO).
-    - Data folder: [`juno-vals`](https://github.com/aidanaden/coinhall-research/tree/master/juno-vals) to see the raw and filtered data.
+    - Data folder: `juno-vals`[*](https://github.com/aidanaden/coinhall-research/tree/master/juno-vals) to see the raw and filtered data.

 ## Market Opportunity